DevLav03/jQuery/README.md

-# Responsive Website using HTML, CSS, Bootstrap & jQuery
+# Simple Responsive Website using HTML, CSS, Bootstrap & jQuery

 This project is a responsive web application built using HTML, CSS, JavaScript, Bootstrap, and jQuery.
 It focuses on clean UI design, responsiveness, and basic